elte-fi/www-webprogramozas/pages/subjects/alkfejl/spring_boot_secure_endpoints.md

 ### Registering and login a user

 Registering is saving a user into the database if the user does not exist.
-The login endpoint is authenticated by Spring Security, so if we reach the endpoint, that means, we gave the right credentials in HTTP headers.
+The login endpoint is authenticated by Spring Security with HTTP Basic (user credential in the HTTP header), so if we reach the endpoint, that means, we gave the right credentials in HTTP headers.

 In the `UserController` class: